Nordic bread culture: History

 For festive occasions, especially Christmas, the Norwegians have a long tradition of making various kinds of very thin flatbread called lefser, tunnbrød, kling, klining or krotekake.
 Both men and women participate in baking these traditional breads; one rolls the dough and the other fries on wide, flat pans (takke).
 Lefser can contain fine wheat, fine barley and perhaps potatoes, milk and eggs.
 After frying, they can be served with meat, sausages or fish.
 Today, they are used for making wraps with various fillings.

 In olden days, grain was ground on manually operated rotary querns.
 However, during the Middle Ages, millstones powered by a waterwheel were introduced, and large amounts of grain could be ground more quickly.
 These mills depended on a good flow of water, which mainly occurred during the autumn and spring.
 These two seasons were the time for baking flatbread and lefser.
 Once rye began to be cultivated around 1500, baking techniques changed to leaven breads in ovens, e.g. with sour dough and later with other leavens.
 The rye in oven-baked bread was often mixed with barley for economy.
 It was only baked once a month, or more often during the summer.
 During storage, these breads gradually became drier and drier, even if they were carefully wrapped in cloth or placed in grain bins.
 However, dry bread was also more economical and eating fresh bread was considered a luxury.
-A high intake of wholegrain bread has been typical of Norwegian bread eating habits for both breakfast and lunch.
+A high intake of whole grain bread has been typical of Norwegian bread eating habits for both breakfast and lunch.

 A special preparation was used to make leavened oven baked bread longer-lasting.
 This was particularly necessary for ships’ crews on long voyages.
 This consisted of wholegrain balls cut in two and dried in an oven until dry and crispy.
 Such bread is called kavring or tvebak, meaning ‘baked twice’, and can be stored for a long time.

 Today

-These days, Norwegians are traveling more and experiencing globalisation.
-New immigrants are bringing their cuisines to Norway, classic national and regional products are being revitalised, high-end restaurants for the business elite are springing up, and there is a growing interest in healthy organic food.